thesis-ci-automation-test-org/sample-shared-libs/README.md

 ## Development

-Add all libraries under `src/`, like any Java/Groovy library.
+Add all modules under `src/`, like any Java/Groovy library.

+Global pipeline methods should be placed inside `vars/`.